Exterior window shutters are taken for granted as an easy to install, quick fix to improve curb appeal.

 Another common mistake is mounting the shutters flat against the house.
 Here you lose your shadow lines which result in a bland, uninteresting house.
 When shutters are mounted directly to the face of a house, there is no room for ventilation between the shutter and the house.
 This results in heat build up from the sun that can cause damage to siding and painted finishes behind the shutter.
 A correctly mounted shutter should APPEAR to be attached to a hinge, protruding from the house.

 There are a few technicalities in properly mounting shutters depending on your window and the type of hinge used.
 However, the shutters should still have the same appearance as in the examples of GOOD Shutters on this page.
-When open, shutters should be located tight to the window covering the window casing and projecting outward at the window edge.
+When open, shutters should be located tight to the window covering all or part of the window casing and projecting outward at the window edge.

 Architecturally, it is not necessary for a feature to actually be functional; however, it must always appear functional.
 Please understand, I think it is wonderful to have historic, functioning shutters, but the goal here is appearance.
 That said, you may not need or want your shutters to open and close, but they MUST appear as if they do.
 This is explained more in the next section on Exterior Shutter Hinges.

 Exterior Shutter Hinges

 Historic shutters were mounted on hinges.
 There are two parts to a shutter hinge.
 One part is attached to the house and the other part is attached to the shutter.
 The part of the shutter hinge that is attached to the house contains a Pintle – a pivot point for the shutter hinge to rest on.
 This part of the hinge can either be mounted to the house on the face of the window casing OR on the inside edge (jamb) of the window.
 Each of the two mounting types provides a different appearance.